benjamindehli/SubC/README.md

 - Drift wheels next to the pitch and modulation wheels, adding a subtle random pitch and volume drift to each voice.
 - A velocity curve setting in the settings menu.

-## Release notes

-### Version 2.0 (upcoming)

-- Added a plugin version.
-See the section "The plugin version".
-- Fixed the groupIndex in the filter binding.
-- Fixed a typo in a keyboard color code.

-### Version 1.0 (2024-03-31)

-- First version released

-## Description

-A Dreadbox Erebus v2 triangle wave oscillator ran through different saturation circuits and effects.

 ## Technical specification